Roky3029/Roky3029/README.md

     (NOTE: This project now is not working due to the shutdown of the API, and because I did not find any suitable replacement API)

-If, for any reason, you wish to contact me, you can write me to <code>mikirb30@gmail.com</code>
+If, for any reason, you wish to contact me, you can write me to <code>mjibarb30@gmail.com</code>

+> If men should read these words, let them know that power is a heavy burden.
+Seek not to be bound by its chains.
+> - Brandon Sanderson